bioc/PoDCall/README.md

 If a sample sheet file is provided, this will have the sample ID from the sample sheet.
 Otherwise empty

+### target\_ch

+The channel used for target assay

 ### thr\_target

-the threshold set for channel 1, assumed to be the target
+the threshold set for selected target channel

 ### thr\_ctrl

-The threshold set for channel 2, assumed to be the control
+The threshold set for control channel

 ### pos\_dr\_target

-The number of positive droplets in channel 1 (target)
+The number of positive droplets in selected target channel

 ### pos\_dr\_ctrl

-The number of positive droplets in channel 2 (control)
+The number of positive droplets in control channel

 ### tot\_droplets